 What is the difference between a data lake and a data swamp?

-Is Databricks a data lakehouse?
+Is Redshift a data lake or warehouse?

 What is the difference between data hub and data lake?